khiav223577/case_register/README.md

 ### Check if a case is registered

-Something, you may want to check if a case is valid or not, and return error message if not.
+Sometimes, you may want to check if a case is valid or not, and return error message if not.

 It can be accomplish by using `may_invoke_case?` method.
 See the following example: